Murder of Anita Cobby: Imprisonment

 As of 2025, John Travers was housed in Wellington Correctional Centre in maximum security.
 In 1996, he and another inmate were being transported from Goulburn to Long Bay when they attempted to escape from the prison van by hacksawing through and kicking in the back door.
 When the attempt was noticed, the van pulled over at Bowral Police Station, and the two were arrested and charged.
-Since being sentenced Travers has spent time in Long Bay, Parklea, Maitland, Goulburn, Grafton, Lithgow and Wellington Correctional Centres.
+Since being sentenced Travers has spent time in Long Bay, Parklea, Maitland, Goulburn, Grafton, Lithgow, and Wellington Correctional Centres.

 Michael Murphy was housed in Long Bay Hospital in maximum security.
-During his imprisonment Murphy had been held in Long Bay, Maitland, Lithgow then spent majority of that time at Goulburn until being diagnosed with liver cancer.
+During his imprisonment Murphy had been held in Long Bay, Maitland, and Lithgow, then spent majority of that time at Goulburn until being diagnosed with liver cancer.
 He died in Long Bay Hospital on 21 February 2019 at the age of 66.

 As of 2025, Gary Murphy was housed in Goulburn Correctional Centre in maximum security.
-On the morning of 25 June 2019, he was severely beaten by several other prisoners in shower block of 10 Wing at the Metropolitan Special Program Centre at Long Bay and was transferred to hospital in a critical condition.
+On the morning of 25 June 2019, he was severely beaten by several other prisoners in the shower block of 10 Wing at the Metropolitan Special Program Centre at Long Bay, and was transferred to hospital in critical condition.
 On 23 August 2020 it was revealed by the Daily Telegraph that Murphy had been moved back from Long Bay to Goulburn after being bashed.
-Since being sentenced Murphy has spent time at Long Bay, Maitland, Lithgow, Junee and Goulburn Correctional Centres.
+Since being sentenced Murphy has spent time at Long Bay, Maitland, Lithgow, Junee, and Goulburn Correctional Centres.

 As of 2025, Les Murphy was housed in Goulburn Correctional Centre in maximum security.
-Since being sentenced Murphy has spent time in Long Bay, Parklea, Lithgow, Grafton, Maitland and Goulburn Correctional Centres.
+Since being sentenced, Murphy has spent time in Long Bay, Parklea, Lithgow, Grafton, Maitland, and Goulburn Correctional Centres.

 As of 2025, Michael Murdoch was housed in Goulburn Correctional Centre in maximum security.
-Since being sentenced Murdoch has spent time in Long Bay, Parklea, Windsor, Maitland, Bathurst, Lithgow, Junee and Goulburn Correctional Centres.
+Since being sentenced Murdoch has spent time in Long Bay, Parklea, Windsor, Maitland, Bathurst, Lithgow, Junee, and Goulburn Correctional Centres.

 After the death of Michael Murphy, as of 22 February 2019, NSW Corrective Services confirmed the four other offenders were still alive and were still serving their life sentences in various maximum-security correctional centres across New South Wales, but it could not be revealed where they were currently being housed.